steveyeong612/Mi-Cha/README.md

 ### Mi-Cha Hohoho — *RM 9.90*
 Rich, toasty, caramel and chocolate notes.
 Our hojicha is fire-roasted to perfection, delivering deep notes of caramelized oak, dark cocoa and a signature smokey-sweet finish.

+## *Ube Latte*
+### Mi-Cha Ube — *RM 9.90*
+Creamy, nutty and naturally sweet.
+Our ube is using Bionutricia ube purple yam extract powder, delivering smooth notes of vanilla-like sweetness, subtle roasted nuts and a gentle earthy depth.

 ---

 ## 💚 Why Us?